Assistant Dean and Director

 Caitlin contributes to both the internship and undergraduate services teams.
 She serves as lead instructor for Part I of our undergraduate Career Connections course, which is designed to assist students in developing a career plan that aligns with their strengths and career interests.
-In addition, she designs and coordinates experiential learning opportunities focused on career exploration and professional development for our undergraduate students.
-These opportunities are available through our Career Passport program, which includes Coffee Cup Conversations, our career courses, as well as myriad networking events, conferences, workshops and case competitions.
+In addition, she coordinates experiential learning opportunities focused on career exploration and professional development for our undergraduate students.
+These opportunities are available through our Career Passport program, which includes our career courses, as well as myriad networking events, conferences, workshops and case competitions.
 Caitlin also founded our highly successful Management Volunteer Program, which connects students to service learning opportunities throughout Western New York.

 Senior Associate Director